 Other Places to Kayak in Mississippi Along the Gulf Coast

-All of the following are potential #LiquidRoadTrip adventures I want to try on future Coastal Mississippi kayak trips.
+All of the following are potential #LiquidRoadTrip adventures I will paddle on future Coastal Mississippi kayak trips.

 - Turkey Creek Blueway is just north of the airport in Gulfport.